YINGDAT/CrossyCarts/docs/status.md

 ### Remaining Goals and Challenges
 Our current implementation is confined to one track with a set goal block.
-It also only creates states depending on the x position it is currently on.
+It also only creates states depending on the x-position of the block it is currently on.
 Ideally, we want our AI to be able to complete missions that have several more tracks and randomized goal blocks.
 In order to achieve this, we would have to create additional states depending on the velocity of the cart which would mean there would be 40 states for each track instead of 20.
 We would also need to change the way we store states in the q-table so that stored values are not specific to predetermined goal blocks.

+We also aim to visually show that the agent dies when it performs the wrong action instead of simply starting a new trial.
+The most challenging part of the project so far has been understanding how to use Malmo to get information and perform necessary actions.
+We had a lot of problems with reliably getting entity information, so we anticipate that the greatest challenge will be figuring out exactly how to implement these changes.

 Example future mission: